The Caganer

 The Final Countdown

 One curious component of vampiric folklore in Slavic down through Greek cultures is the vampire’s obsessive compulsive need to count things.
 Vampires were said to have arithmomania and needed to count things and actions.
 People took advantage of this by scattering seeds, salt, grains of rice, or whatever else they had in tiny sizes & large numbers, on the floor of their houses.
 An intruding vampire would then have to count each seed/grain giving the homeowner time to escape or, if it took the vampire long enough, the sun would rise and vanquish the undead intruder.
 Similarly it was believed that vampires would count all of the holes in a fishing net leading some individuals to hang nets by the entrances of their homes.
-It was also tradition to spread seeds/grain in a cemetery on the grave of a possible vampire so, upon rising from the grave, they would be kept busy through the night counting and staying away from the living.
+It was also tradition to spread seeds/grain in a cemetery on the grave of a possible vampire so, upon rising from the grave, they would be kept busy through the night counting away from the living.

 Strangely this obsession with counting wasn’t always limited to vampires.
-In parts of Italy it was believe that witches had a similar affliction.
-On the Eve of St. John’s Day you could defend yourself from a witch by giving her a red carnation because she would have to count the petals giving you time to escape.
+In parts of Italy it was believed that witches had a similar affliction.
+On the Eve of St. John’s Day you could defend yourself from a witch by giving her a red carnation because she would have to count the petals, giving you time to escape.
 In America some believed witches had to count the holes in sieves, leading some to hang them by their doors.

 I Love to Count